BrianMillerS/wine_quality_classification/README.md

 - [Project Summary](#project-summary)

 # Project Takeaway
 The goal of this project is to better understand what chemical and physical characteristics make a good wine.
-Using measurements from 1600 red wines, and their median professional wine score, we'll use machine learning to predict wine scores and what wine characteristics are the most important.
+Using measurements from 1600 red wines, and their median professional wine score, we'll use machine learning to predict wine scores and what wine characteristics lead to better wine scores.
 - Four models were tested: XGBoost, Random Forest, Logistic Regression, and Naive Bayes
 - XGBoost outperformed other models due to its superior handling of complex variable interactions and its flexibility in fine-tuning
 - XGBoost achieved a test accuracy of 0.85, F1 Score of 0.86, and an ROC AUC of 0.91